fidelmordzinu/fidelmordzinu/README.md

-# Hi there, I'm Fidel - Fullstack Developer👋
+# Hi there, I'm Fidel

 ## About Me
 I'm a passionate Fullstack Developer with 5 years of experience in designing and building web applications.
 My expertise spans both frontend and backend technologies, enabling me to create seamless and robust user experiences.